 Bites By Bre Delivers Date Night and Weekly Meals to Your Home

-Bre Goldsmith’s three-course Date Night Delivered special packages are a twist on her pre-COVID-19 “In the Round” Friday night pop-up dinners.
+Bre Goldsmith’s three-course Date Night Delivered special packages are an at-home twist on her Friday night pop-up dinners.

 Becoming a full-time chef and business owner was a happy accident for Bre Goldsmith.
 Now she’s running Bites By Bre meal delivery service featuring her own recipes she cooks with sous chef Jacob Rosen each week, plus small catering opportunities and date night delivery.